-

 Classroom Instruction

-Instruction will be delivered face to face; virtual learning will not be an option, although students who are sick with COVID-19 and have provided proof of a positive test may receive remote conferencing support pursuant to TEA guidelines.
+Instruction will be delivered face to face; virtual learning will not be an option.

 Student supplies will be provided.
 Students should avoid or limit sharing of supplies.